Spring 2021 PD for All Series – Anti-Racist Early Childhood Education: Principles, Practices, and Possibilities

 Anti-Racism in Early Childhood Education: A Professional Learning Cohort

 As part of the 2020-21 Professional Development for All series, the Buffett Institute is offering an anti-racism teacher cohort to early childhood educators.
-Participants will include teachers serving children ages 3 to 8 in Douglas or Sarpy County public schools, child care programs, or preschools.
+Participants include teachers serving children ages 3 to 8 in Douglas or Sarpy County public schools, child care programs, or preschools.
 The Institute is committed to bringing together a cohort of teachers representing diverse backgrounds and perspectives.

 • Access to scholarly and practical resources